cliviu74/wallbox/README.md

 ### resumeSchedule(chargerId)

-- revert charger back to default schedule after manually starting a charging session
+- revert charger back to default schedule after manually starting a charging session, it reverts the charger back into "Eco Smart and Scheduled" charing mode, if used.

 ### getSessionList(chargerId, startDate, endDate)